 3. 3rd electrode is a counter electrode that is made up of chemically inert conductive material like platinum or graphite.

-* Different material like platinum, gold, silver, mercury can be used as a working electrode, but mercury has certain advantages which includes.
+♦ Different materials like platinum, gold, silver, mercury can be used as a working electrode, but mercury has certain advantages which include.

 1. Mercury is liquid.

 2. Each mercury dropped gives a new clean, and reproducible surface.

 3. The reproductive geometry of each drop with time.